EliCDavis/King-Kai/README.md

 # King Kai

-*Leave your warriors with King Kai and he'll teach them some new techniques (combos)*
+*Leave your warriors with King Kai and he'll teach them some new techniques*

 King Kia is a reinforcement learning agent meant to discover combos in Dragonball FighterZ